datazenit/sensei-anywhere/README.md

 # Sensei Anywhere

-A tiny fuzzy search based navigation tool in JS/HTML.
+Sensei Anywhere is a navigation tool powered by fuzzy search.
 Sensei Anywhere is used in [Datazenit](http://datazenit.com/) to navigate between connections, databases and tables.

 ## Installation